Engineering

 You have a fully functioning React application, but you're missing one thing in your app flow: a way to fill PDFs with data and gather e-signatures from your users.

-To learn more about Etch signing with email notifications, check out our blog post on adding e-signatures to your app in 3 steps.
+To learn more about Etch embedded signing with email notifications, check out our blog post on adding e-signatures to your app in 3 steps.

 Goal